pleszczy/recruitment-task-for-atlasian/README.md

 [x x x x]
 ```

 - snake grows by 1 every 5 moves
 - game is over if the snake hits a wall or its tail

+### TODO
+- extract previousMove, currentMove to a collection to support tail collision detection for snakes > 4
+- cover cases when snake is larger than 4
+- support custom board sizes

 ## Task 2